Jack-Pettigrew/Oculus-Quest-Unity-Test/README.md

  Techniques being learnt include but not limited to:
  - Lighting techniques
  - Geometry and LOD optimisation
- - Occulsion mapping
+ - Occlusion mapping
  - Guardian Boundary as game mechanic
  - VR enhanced game mechanics - such as Holstering or Player involved crafting.

- The various Scenes in this project lead from a central Scene - a Dev Hub - each representing a seperate testing space for a chosen development area.
+ The various Scenes in this project lead from a central Scene - a Dev Hub - each representing a separate testing space for a chosen development area.

  Current Scenes in use:
  - Dev Hub